-- Buy high-quality shampoo: Ask your hairdresser what they recommend, and then dilute it 50/50 with water.
-Shampoo daily, and avoid using very hot water.
+- Ask your hairdresser what they recommend, and then dilute it 50/50 with water.
+When you shampoo, avoid very hot water.

-- For healthiest hair, avoid styling aids, heat, and all chemical processes if possible.
+- Avoid styling aids, heat, and all chemical processes if possible.
 Permed hair is 30 percent weaker than untreated hair.